bgamari/AndreasPK.github.io/apkblog/posts/2019-06-17-Taking a look at GHC creates unique Ids.md

 splitUniqSupply (MkSplitUniqSupply _ s1 s2) = (s1, s2)
 ```

-`mkUniqueGrimily` here just wrapps the actual Int in a newtype.
+`mkUniqueGrimily` here just wraps the actual Int in a newtype.
 This is useful to avoid mixing the two, which would lead to more nondeterminism.

 There is one issue here.
 With the unique space limited to the Int range how exactly
-can we make sure both leafes of the tree get different numbers?
+can we make sure both leaves of the tree get different numbers?

 We could use up one bit per split to achieve this but we would run out of bits rather fast that way.